module specification

 Syllabus

-The syllabus is informed by contemporary research and practice in the management of risk and change.
+The module syllabus is informed by contemporary research and practice in the management of risk and change.
 Topics will include:

 • Ethical approaches to building and leading teams (LO1,3)